wbailer/PeopleAtPlaces/tools/README.md

 Run `create_places365_annotations.py` with the following arguments:

 ```
---task process_detections --objjsonfile <YOLO JSON output> --pos_thresh 0.5 --img_prefix /prefix/path/in/jsons --outdir <annotation output directory>
+--task process_detections --objjsonfile <YOLO JSON output> --pos-thresh 0.5 --img_prefix /prefix/path/in/jsons --outdir <annotation output directory>
 ```

-`pos_thresh` denotes the threshold to accept an annotation as positive sample, any detection present with lower confidence will be considered unreliable.
+`pos-thresh` denotes the threshold to accept an annotation as positive sample, any detection present with lower confidence will be considered unreliable.

 Passing `--anno_discarded` will create a separate output file for discarded images (i.e. with detections below `pos_thresh`).